 - Blood in your pet’s urine

 Prevention is the best way to avoid future issues.
-That means scooping the litterbox daily and providing fresh litter as needed.
-We also suggest emptying it completely at least every 2 weeks and thoroughly cleaning it.
+That means scooping the litter box daily and providing fresh litter as needed.
+We also suggest emptying it completely at least every two weeks and thoroughly cleaning it.
 While cats get most of their moisture from their food, you should always provide fresh water daily.

 2. Feline Lower Urinary Tract Disease (FLUTD)

 Feline lower urinary tract disease (FLUTD) is a catchall term that describes several conditions that vary in severity and causes.
-Symptoms, such as inability to void urine in the litterbox, are common with many of these disorders and not pathognomonic (indicative of one specific disease).
+Signs, such as the inability to void urine in the litter box, are common with many of these disorders and not pathognomonic (indicative of one specific disease).
 Your veterinarian will typically start with a urinalysis and perhaps bloodwork to rule out various possible causes of the problem.
 Treatment depends on these findings.